 Journal of Counseling and Educational Research (JCERCH) is a peer-reviewed and open-access journal that contains issues related to counseling and education.
 In cooperation with Guidance and Counseling Study Program, Universitas Bina Bangsa and Asosiasi Asesmen Pendidikan (AAP) publishes the journal thrice yearly with Online ISSN 3063-9786.
 The aim of this journal is to publish articles related to diverse fields of counseling, education, psychology, mental health, social sciences, and humanities, including, economics, management studies, special education, and women and gender studies, innovations, learning methodologies, and new technologies in education and learning, assessment, counseling, special needs, and long-life learning.

 Journal of Counseling and Educational Research (JCERCH) published three a year (April, August and December).
-JCERCH has been indexed in Crossref, Google Scholar, Garuda, Dimensions
+JCERCH has been indexed in Crossref, Google Scholar, Garuda, Dimensions, Scilit, WorldCat, Base, Copernicus.

 ONLINE SUBMISSION